 Once set up, you will never need to connect to the internet to transfer files and folders between the two devices.

-FTP Servers are a great alternative to time-consuming file transfer methods between devices such as Bluetooth, Hotspot, and many others.
-Setting up and running these servers is a simple task.
-I hope that by following the steps above, you will be able to share files between the two devices easily.
+FTP Servers are a great alternative to time-consuming file transfer methods between devices such as Bluetooth, Hotspot, etc. Setting up and running these servers is a simple task.
+I hope you can easily share files between the two devices by following the steps above.